Saff-Elli-Khan/Dotenv/README.md

 ### Usage

-It is very simple to use this library!
+Its a very easy to use library!

 ```
 use Dotenv\Dotenv\Dotenv;